secretstartups/handbook/support/workflows/customer_calls.html.md

 - allow you to cancel the call completely
 - give you breathing room in the call to point to previously documented answers within the ticket

 Remember: you don't have to solve everything while you're on the call.
-It is okay to schedule a follow-up if you hit time or knoledge constraints.
+It is okay to schedule a follow-up if you hit time or knowledge constraints.
 Here are some phrases that could be helpful in moving _back_ to async:

 1. _I'll need to do some additional research on that and follow-up with you in the ticket._
 1. _To the best of my knowledge, the answer is X - but let me confer with a subject matter expert and get back to you._